techidaily/site-youtube-webster/source/_posts/n-2024-the-fundamentals-of-high-impact-asmr-filming-and-editing.md

 ASMR is becoming a growing trend, as said before, and it is a sensational topic.
 If you have decided to travel in that path, it is fair but think twice before you step into it.
 Do not feel embarrassed or discouraged if you get any negative comments.
 Tell yourself that you are making something useful to help someone.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1CdWd06fCwc?si=wzg-68q0jAksPRXp&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### Conclusion

 According to researches, such brain tingling phenomenon created by ASMR videos creates a positive physiological effect on its viewers.
 Hence it is also famously called ASMR sleep.
 While such tingling activities like tapping, whispers, and slow hand movements might seem crazy, they still profit from paving the way for physical and mental health.
 Do you shuffle a lot on an occupied working schedule?
 Then take some time to watch the best ASMR channels and relax.
 If you are passionate about becoming an ASMR artist like Gibi or Maria, follow the tips we have in store for you, and you are all set-to-go!